 All hell broke loose for all those around him:

-First he chose to make a leper clean; it was done.
+First he chose to make a leper clean and it was done.

 At Capernaum, he was asked to say the word, just one –

-The faithless we’ll leave to the gnashing of teeth.
+But the faithless are condemned to the gnashing of teeth.

-At Peter’s house he healed all manner of riff-raff.
+Then at Peter’s house he healed all manner of riff-raff,

-There’s no time to rest, ‘cos we’re not yet dead
+And there’s no time to rest if I did, ‘cos we’re not yet dead

 Some demoniacs said that he was ahead of his time,